quenchaman/antaeus/README.md

 #### Things I could not figure out how to do
 - I could not map a Pair<T, U?> to Pair<T, U> with the help of filter with U != null .... :/

+#### 11.03.2021
+I moved the joining of Invoices and Customer to the data-access layer and I am happy with the result.